brizental/brizental.github.io/_posts/2021-04-07-publishing-glean-js.markdown

 If they are building for Node.js though, they still might encounter issues.
 The default module system used by Node.js is [commonjs](https://nodejs.org/docs/latest/api/modules.html#modules_modules_commonjs_modules).
-This is the one where we import packages by using the `const Package = require("package")` syntax and export modules by using the `module.exports = Module` syntax.
+This is the one where we import packages by using the `const Package = require("package")` syntax and export modules by using the `module.exports = Package` syntax.

 [Newer versions of Node](https://nodejs.org/api/esm.html), also support the [ECMAScript module system](https://tc39.es/ecma262/#sec-modules)
 , also known as ESM.
 This is the offical Javascript module system and is the one where we import packages by using the `import Package from "package"` syntax and export modules by using the `export default Package` syntax.

-Packages can provide different builds to work in each module system.
+Packages can provide different builds using each module system.
 In the `exports` field, Node.js allows packages to define different export paths to be imported depending on the module system a user is relying on.
 This feature is called ["conditional exports"](https://nodejs.org/api/packages.html#packages_conditional_exports).